Rainier-PS/Terminal-Zen-Garden/README.md

 ## Why Try It?

 Zen gardens blend calm, focus, and creativity.
-Terminal Zen Garden brings that same joy into your digital workspace — a quiet space to reset, reflect, and express.
+Terminal Zen Garden brings that same joy into your digital workspace, a quiet space to reset, reflect, and express.

 ---